Do you love a good scare?

 Shirley Jackson’s The Haunting of Hill House: Jackson is best known for her short story, The Lottery, but she also wrote some excellent works of longer fiction, including The Haunting of Hill House.
-This novel tells the story of a group of people who investigate a supposedly haunted house, only to find themselves being terrorized by unseen forces.
+This novel tells the story of a group of people investigating a supposedly haunted house, only to find themselves terrorized by unseen forces.

 These are just a few examples of great horror authors and books.
-There are many others out there waiting to be discovered by new readers.
-So if you’re looking for a good scare, don’t be afraid to explore the world of horror fiction.
+There are many others out there waiting to be discovered by new readers!

 There are many great straightforward thriller movies to be found, and here are a few of the best.

 The Usual Suspects (1995) is not your stereotypical whodunnit in that the crime has already been committed before the story even begins, and the mystery unfolds from the interrogation of a lone witness to a series of murders.
 But as we go further down the rabbit hole with the detective in charge, we soon realize that nothing is as it seems.

 Another excellent example of a straightforward thriller is Shutter Island (2010), a story about a detective sent to a remote island asylum to investigate a missing patient.
 As the mystery deepens, the detective is forced to question reality itself if he’s to make it off the island alive.

 As a genre storyteller and indie filmmaker myself, I have created both horror and thriller stories.

 My debut feature film as a director is Spin the Wheel, an apocalyptic supernatural thriller about a group of strangers playing Russian Roulette with the Devil for a chance to save the world.